xxfoundation/elixxir-docs/architecture.md

 All components exchange information with the PKI so that public key material and connectivity information is known by all network components.
-Mix nodes are arranged into many mix cascades.
+Mix nodes are arranged into many mix cascades with five mix nodes per cascade.
 Clients can only communicate with the gateways.
 Gateways route client message onto the correct mix cascade.
 The terminating hop of the mix cascade routes messages to the gateways.

 **FIXME**: Add diagram containing: gateways, mix cascades, clients and pki.